useautumn/autumn-py/README.md

 # ASGI framework usage

-*Usage with a FastAPI application*
+*Usage with a FastAPI/Starlette application*

 ```python
 from __future__ import annotations